-Physically, an imbalance in the Metal Element often leads to problems in the nose and sinuses, such as empyema, rhinitis or sinus infections and various skin problems such as moles, warts and excessively dry skin conditions.
+Physically, an unhealthy Metal Element often leads to problems in the nose and sinuses, such as empyema, rhinitis or sinus infections and various skin problems such as moles, warts and excessively dry skin conditions.
 Its physical symptoms also include asthma, chronic cough, shortness of breath, constipation, hemorrhoids, anal fistula, colitis and large intestine cancer.

 Toxic emotion for the Metal Element – excessive and prolonged sorrow

-Sorrow undermines the health of the lungs and the Metal Element.
-Excessive and prolonged sorrow damages the lungs, organ of Metal.
+Sorrow undermines the health of Metal.
+According to traditional Eastern medicine, excessive and prolonged sorrow could physically damage the lungs, organ of Metal.
 When you are inflicted with grief or sadness, the emotion impedes the flow of life energy in the lungs.
 When you feel sad, your life energy withdraws inward and is contracted in the chest area.
 Have you seen a person pounding her chest when she cries in extreme sadness?
 Have you also seen a person crouching his shoulders when he succumbed to sadness?

 Sure, sorrow is a necessary ingredient of life, given that it allows us to come to terms with pain and loss.
 Once experienced thoroughly, we must let go and move ahead with our lives.
 When the sorrow persists and continues to wring our hearts, it could create a lot of problems in our lives.